 - Please do not post any links on our YouTube page and limit your video responses to five minutes.

 - Every user is responsible for their comments.
 All comments must be free of third-party rights.

 In the event that one of these rules is violated, the comments in question shall not be published or will deleted, and the user's actions may additionally be reported as abuse to the website's administration.

 Remember that everybody has a right to their own life outside of work.
 Please understand that comments or questions made in the evening, on bank holidays or weekends cannot be answered until the next working day.

 Comments or tweets are not a substitute for statements or objections in public participation proceedings (consultations).
 Please use the communication channels applicable for each proceeding exclusively, should you want your opinion to be officially taken into account at a consultation.

-YouTube or Slideshare comments can only be made if the user has an application account.
+YouTube comments can only be made if the user has an application account.
 This is something that the Bundesnetzagentur, as the owner of the channel, cannot influence.

 In addition to this, please give consideration to our declaration on the protection of data in social media (in German).